AdiMarianMutu/x-injection/README.md

 >
 > _Providing it to the `lazyImport` method will automatically instantiate a new `ProviderModule` on-the-fly!_

-#### Why not just use the `ProviderModuleOptions` interface?

-That's a very good question!
-It means that you understood that the `ProviderModuleDefinition` is actually a `class` wrapper of the `ProviderModuleOptions`.

-Theoretically you _can_ use a _plain_ `object` having the `ProviderModuleOptions` interface, however, the `ProviderModuleOptions` interface purpose is solely to _expose/shape_ the options with which a module can be instantiated, while the `ProviderModuleDefinition` purpose is to _define_ the actual `ProviderModule` _blueprint_.

 ### Lazy `imports` and `exports`

 You can also lazy import or export `providers`/`modules`, usually you don't need this feature, but there may be some advanced cases where you may want to be able to do so.